 Paprika: A great restaurant in San Miguel, it has a great eclectic decor with both indoor and outdoor seating.
 I enjoyed a wonderful salad and great salmon dish.
 Ancha de San Antonio #7.
 I recently went back and enjoyed a great tuna dish.
 They do have music on weekends and several nights during the week which is a great addition.
 Make sure to make a reservation for the music as the concerts are very popular.

-Formerly located in the Colonia San Antonio neighborhood, Zumo Rooftop Restaurant has recently moved to its new location at Canal and Quebrada.
+Formerly located in the Colonia San Antonio neighborhood, Zumo Rooftop Restaurant is now located at Canal and Quebrada.
 This is one of San Miguel’s best fine dining restaurants.
 The new space above a small boutique hotel, has wonderful views of Centro and the Parroquia.
 The staff is extremely attentive and the food excellent.
 It used to be open for dinner and offered a full tasting menu.
 Now in its new space, they are open for breakfast, lunch and dinner.
 In addition to its tasting menu at dinner, they now offer ala carte options as well.
 I went for brunch with a local friend and we both had a great experience.
 I also enjoyed visiting with Stewart Haverlack the owner, who has a real passion for great food and service.

 I just went back for brunch and again loved the food.
 The crab benedict was excellent!
+Currently brunch is now being served.
 Stewart just expanded the restaurant by adding another terrace on the rooftop above.
-I can be reserved for dining and special events.
+It can be reserved for dining and special events.
 Quebrada #93.

 Doce 18 Concept House: The former Casa Cohen, at Calle Relox 18, now houses high-end boutiques featuring jewelry and designer clothing.
 There are galleries, a tasting room for Casa Dragones tequila, a Panio bakery and a new restaurant, Casa Arca.
 Upstairs, L’Otel, one of the top boutique hotels in town, has opened a number of boutique hotel rooms.
 Unfortunately, during and after Covid in 2020 to 2023, the number of shops and restaurants have been reduced considerably.